 November 10, 2023 | UCLA Life Sciences

 Graduating with a bachelor’s degree is far from the national norm.
 According to the U.S. Census Bureau, about 38% of U.S. adults, 25 and over, have earned a bachelor’s degree.
-Getting into college, affording the costs, and fulfilling a long list of graduation requirements over four (plus) years – there are challenges at every step.
+Getting into college, affording the costs, and fulfilling a long list of graduation requirements within four to five years – there are considerable challenges at every step.

 For UCLA neuroscience graduate Oren Morgan ‘23, it wasn’t always clear whether he’d go to college, let alone receive his degree from UCLA.
-Growing up, his home life wasn’t conducive to doing well at school, and his high school GPA reflected that.
+Growing up, life at home wasn’t conducive to doing well at school, and his high school GPA reflected that.
 With poor grades and no way to pay for college, he followed the lead of close family members and enlisted in the military.

 Morgan (back row, center) with his team in 2016 (Photo courtesy of Oren Morgan)